lyonk6/BadLogic/README.md

   accurate approximations of ϕ.
 Train a network to produce a regression line that approximates ϕ.
   * titanic_mistakes - Simple classifier that examines the likelihood of surviving the titanic's maiden voyage. https://www.kaggle.com/c/titanic/data
-  * last_names - Use a simple RNN to predict the language of origin of a given last name.
+  * who_dat (?) - Use a simple RNN to predict the language of origin of a given last name.